bitpaint/Gource-Tools/README.md

 -   Built-in profiles for specific time periods (week, month, year)
 -   **Dynamic System Profiles**: Includes pre-configured profiles like "Everything in 1 min", "Last Week/Month/Year in 1 min".
 These profiles automatically calculate the start date and visualization speed (`secondsPerDay`) to fit the desired timeframe and video duration.
 System profiles cannot be edited or deleted.
 -   **User Profiles**: Users can create, edit, and delete their own custom profiles.
--   **Default Profile Management**: Users can designate one of their custom profiles as the default profile for new projects via the "Config Files" page.
+-   **Default Profile Management**: Any profile (system or user) can be designated as the default for new projects via the "Config Files" page.
+The default profile is automatically selected when creating a new project.
+-   **Duplication**: Any profile can be duplicated to create a new customizable user profile.

 ### 4. Rendering and Visualization